 Puppies from puppy farms are separated from their mothers, who are often stressed and traumatised by intensive breeding.
 The dealer may introduce you to a dog who they claim is the puppy’s mother - a sure sign of this is a dog which doesn’t interact with the puppies, or which doesn’t watch you playing with the puppies.
 If this happens, it’s not the puppy's mother.

 Puppies should never be taken away from their mother to go to their new home until they are at least 8 weeks old.
 They need to stay with their mother long enough to be reared, learn behaviours, and socialise.
 Check that the puppy looks healthy with bright eyes and shiny fur.
 Any concerns you raise about the puppy's health should not be swept aside and classed as 'normal for the breed'.
+Healthy, happy and socialised puppies are naturally curious and will usually be keen to interact with you and their surroundings.
+If they are timid and not willing to interact, ask yourself why?

 Illegal breeders won’t produce paperwork or certificates to prove the puppy has had their vaccinations, microchipping (which is a legal requirement), anti-worming medication and check-ups.
 Some dealers may produce fake paperwork, so beware of documentation which doesn’t look right and which doesn’t have the name, number and address of a real veterinary practice.